fuku5/fuku5.github.io/docs/index.md

 ## Activities
+- 2024 May. **Award Co-Chair**, the 38th Annual Conference of the Japanese Society for Artificial Intelligence.
 - 2023 May - Present **Reverse mentor**,  Liberal Democratic Party of Japan.
-- 2023 Aug.
-Special session organizer (Designing trustworthy human agent interaction in dynamic context) at the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023).
+- 2023 Aug. **Special session organizer** (Designing trustworthy human agent interaction in dynamic context) at the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023).
-- 2022 Dec.
-Workshop organizer (Cognitive Human-agent Interaction) at the International Conference of Human-agent Interaction 2022.
+- 2022 Dec. **Workshop organizer** (Cognitive Human-agent Interaction) at the International Conference of Human-agent Interaction 2022.
-- 2020 Apr. - 2022 Mar.
-Vice-chair, Young Researcher Association of Japanese Cognitive Science Society.
+- 2020 Apr. - 2022 Mar. **Vice-chair**, Young Researcher Association of Japanese Cognitive Science Society.

 ## Publications